justinfinch-copoint/nomi/docs/product-brief-Nomi-2025-11-11.md

 - ✅ Clean separation of concerns (BFF pattern evident)

 **Learning Outcome Metrics:**
-- Understanding of EntraID/MSAL authentication flow (redirect, token exchange, session creation)
+- Understanding of server-side OAuth2 authorization code flow with EntraID
+- Knowledge of MSAL Python for token exchange and validation
-- Knowledge of session-based authentication and HTTP-only cookie security
+- Expertise in session-based authentication with signed HTTP-only cookies
 - Proficiency with Zustand patterns (stores, actions, selectors)
 - Knowledge of FastAPI project structure and best practices
 - Experience with React + Vite modern development workflow
 - Understanding of deployment architecture for full-stack apps with session management
-- Reusable code patterns for future enterprise projects
+- Reusable code patterns for maximum-security authentication in future enterprise projects

 **Documentation Goals:**
 - Architectural decision records (why certain patterns were chosen)